-The CEM has two general purpose inputs that can be programmed to turn the Level or Phase bar graphs or the Status, VITC, Program Rating, SID, CC/XDS, or XDS windows on or off, and to clear the level bar graphs PEAK HOLD or the Fault Displays.
-The windows and bar graphs can also be turned permanently on or off.
-The Window enable menu item is used to program the GPIs, and the on/off states of the text and bar graph windows.
+The windows and bar graphs can be turned permanently on or off.
+The Window enable menu item is used to program the on/off states of the text and bar graph windows.
 To display the Fault windows use the Fault condition menu item on the Fault definitions menu.
 (See section 7.10.1.4)

-When you select the Window enable menu item you are presented with a list of the possible functions that can be controlled using the GPIs as shown in Table 7-3.
+When you select the Window enable menu item you are presented with a list of the possible on/off states as shown in Table 4.
 Select the desired function using the toggle switch.
 When the pushbutton is pressed, the cell cycles through the valid values for the field.
-Each of the windows and bar graph displays can be set to On, Off or GPI.
+Each of the windows and bar graph displays can be set to On or Off.
 When set to On, the corresponding window or bar graph is always displayed.
 When set to Off, the window or bar graph is always off.
-When set to GPI, the window will be on when the configured GPI is active.
-The GPI columns will either be blank or will contain the GPI1 or GPI2.
-When they are set to GPI1 or GPI2 the window will be turned on when the respective GPI goes active.